periode/virtual-worlds/resources/syllabus.md

 - Animations

-### Day 5 - 07.01 - Design approaches
+### Day 5 - 11.01 - Responsive Spaces

-As a prelude to next week's project, this session will present ideation and brainstorming techniques for social imagination and worldbuilding.
-We will investigate how we can come up with new perspectives on over-arching narratives, and practice with short exercises.
+Building on the previous day, this session will survey how spaces communicate concepts in the traditions of installation art, exhibition design and architecture.
+This will provide us with a more theoretical and historical overview of attempts at manifesting ideas through constructions.
+A special emphasis will be on the interactive components of these works.

 **Technical**